 One of the best attractions is Talampaya gorge, famous for its stunning rock formations.
 The Ciudad Perdida (Lost City) and Los Cajones are other must-sees.

-Only a limited amount of visitors is allowed in Talampaya National Park, so if you want to visit make sure to book in advance.
+Only a limited number of visitors is allowed in Talampaya National Park, so if you want to visit, make sure to book in advance.
 You should also book one of the guided tours, as most activities will require a guide.
-You can do so on the website of the national park here.
+You can do so on the national park’s website.

 The easiest access point is Villa Unión, from where you can join one of the regularly departing guided tours to the park.